last updated 03-18-2023

 A lot of former freight agents and brokers are looking at starting dispatching services.
 Unlike a freight brokering company, trucking dispatch companies focus mainly on finding drivers.
 Due to lower liability and regulations, the cost of running a dispatching company is lower than a freight brokerage.

-Accountability and transparency are the keys to making it possible for dispatchers to do his job well.
-A key component in a dispatching operations is the communication and visibility they provide their customers regarding their driver network.
+Accountability and transparency are the keys to making it possible for dispatchers to do their job well.
+A key component in dispatching operations is the communication and visibility they provide their customers regarding their driver network.

-Dispatchers usually keep a close eye on their drivers, and act as a communication center for their shippers and brokers.
-Manual check calls, forwarding of freight documents, sending proof of delivery to the shippers and 3PLs, are all part of a dispatcher's job.
+Dispatchers usually keep a close eye on their drivers and act as a communication center for their shippers and brokers.
+Manual check calls, forwarding of freight documents, and sending proof of delivery to the shippers and 3PLs, are all part of a dispatcher's job.

 Why would a trucking company hire a dispatching company when they could find loads by themselves on a load board?
 That's a great question!

-Although a driver could easily find loads on a load board, there is a lot more to trucking than just find a load.
+Although a driver could easily find loads on a load board, there is a lot more to trucking than just finding a load.
 Once a load is booked a lot of paperwork changes hands.
-For example: contracts regarding the freight need to be signed, insurance details and other DOT related documents need to be verified and transmitted.
+For example contracts regarding the freight need to be signed, and insurance details and other DOT-related documents need to be verified and transmitted.

-With a growing demand for truck drivers, dispatchers are now busier than ever.
+With a growing truck driver demand, dispatchers are busier than ever.
 There are a lot of trucking dispatching training courses on the internet.
 A good place to look for a trucking dispatching course would be your local community college.
 Although trucking dispatcher training is not required by law, it is certainly a good idea, especially if you are new to the industry.

-While a dispatching training will give you value information about the functions and roles, you also need to do your own homework to be a successful dispatching company.
+While dispatching training will give you valuable information about the functions and roles, you also need to do your own homework to be a successful dispatching company.

-Is it possible to service more trucks without adding up expenses on adding more dispatchers?
+Is it possible to service more trucks without adding up the expenses of adding more dispatchers?
 The answer is, yes!

-However a lot of manual tasks can be automated if you use a freight productivity tool.
-Even though many logistics software have been around for a long time, using modern logistics tools could save a lot of time and money.
+However, a lot of manual tasks can be automated if you use a freight productivity tool.
+Even though many logistics software has been around for a long time, using modern logistics tools could save a lot of time and money.